 Storytelling isn’t dead

-To sum up, instead of claiming that storytelling is dead, we should better ask ourselves if it has (really) died.
+To finish the post, I would like to point out that, instead of claiming that storytelling is dead, we should better ask ourselves if it has (really) died.

 Personally, I agree with Steve Danning’s point of view and share his negative answer to this question.

 Storytelling isn’t dead.